Mr Daniel Calladine

 I was appointed as the lead consultant for the cornea and anterior segment surgery service at the Worcestershire Royal Hospital in 2013.
 Prior to this, I trained in Oxford and London, where I gained advanced sub-specialty skills in complex cataract surgery, cornea, transplantation and external eye disease.
 I also underwent a senior clinical and research fellowship in Nottingham, again concentrating on diseases of the anterior segment with a key focus on ocular surface inflammation and dry eyes.
 Since 2016 I have been based solely at the Spire Eye Centres in Worcester - Spire Southbank Hospital and Spire Little Aston Hospital, where I am totally dedicated to running my private practice.

 Each year I perform on average 800 private cataract and clear lens exchange procedures covering all levels of complexity and I am able to offer the complete range of premium toric ‘anti-astigmatic’ and multifocal intraocular lenses.
 Since starting as a consultant in 2013 I have performed 2,500 cataract operations and my surgical complication rate for posterior capsule breaks is 0.01% - this is well below the local and national average of 1 in 400, or approximately 0.5%.
-In my current practice I carefully and prospectively audit my work and attend frequent national and international medical conferences both as an instructor and delegate to help maintain my professional development.
-My surgical outcomes compare favourably to the best international benchmarks and highest standards of care.
+In my current practice, I carefully and prospectively audit my work and attend frequent national and international medical conferences both as an instructor and delegate to help maintain my professional development.
+My surgical outcomes compare favourably to the best international benchmarks and the highest standards of care.